UniversalDependencies/docs/_ga/dep/flat.md

 #### Days of the week

 _Dé_ is a particle that introduces days of the week.
 The particular day of the week follows _Dé_ in the genitive case.
-We treat this like a proper noun string, i.e. with the flat relation.
+We treat this as having no phrasal structure, i.e. with the flat relation.

 _Dé <b>Sathairn</b>_ '(on) Saturday'